discourse/discourse-fontawesome-pro/README.md

 First, you will need to set up an additional env var containing your font awesome pro license key: `DISCOURSE_FONTAWESOME_AUTH_TOKEN`

-`yarn install` also needs to be called during initialization, as an additional "after_code" hook.
+`pnpm install` also needs to be called during initialization, as an additional "after_code" hook.
 This downloads and adds the fontawesome pro SVGs on build.

 Here is an example install in `app.yml`: